huohuoren4/docs/python/pytest/reference_guides/configuration.md

 Usage of `setup.cfg` is not recommended unless for very simple use cases. `.cfg` files use a different parser than `pytest.ini` and `tox.ini` which might cause hard to track down problems.
 When possible, it is recommended to use the latter files, or `pyproject.toml`, to hold your pytest configuration.
 :::

-## Initialization: determining rootdir and configfile
+## Initialization: determining rootdir and configfile {#initialization-determining-rootdir-and-configfile}

 pytest determines a `rootdir` for each test run which depends on the command line arguments (specified test files, paths) and on the existence of configuration files.
 The determined `rootdir` and `configfile` are printed as part of the pytest header during startup.